How to become a sonographer

 Where do sonographers work?

-While you may be able to find a job as a sonographer in any state, certain states have more employment opportunities than others.
-The BLS reports that the states with the highest concentration of jobs in 2016 were:
+While you may be able to find a job as a sonographer in any state, certain states have more employment opportunities or a higher-paying salary than others.
+The BLS reports that the five states with the highest concentration of jobs in 2016 were: